85 years later, a dark day in Kansas City remembered

 Several mobsters considered Nash as a mastermind.
 He had connections with gangs across America.
 Past documents describe him as charismatic, friendly, likeable, and charming.
 His nickname, “Jelly” was shortened from “Jellybean.”
 He earned the name in childhood for his poise and well-groomed appearance.
 He was a career criminal who knew how to get what he wanted out of people, whether the law or fellow criminals.

 Back in 1913, Nash and a friend, Nollie “Humpy” Wortman stole nearly $1,000 from a store in Sapulpa, Oklahoma.
-Adjusted for inflation, that would be over $18 million dollars today.
+Adjusted for inflation, that would be over $18 thousand dollars today.
 While on the run, Nash told Wortman they needed to hide the evidence fast.
 As Wortman went to bury the wealth, Nash betrayed him and shot him in the back.

 Police arrested Nash hours later.
 The court found him guilty of murder and sentenced him to life in the Oklahoma State Penitentiary.
 Five years later, Nash found a way to reduce his sentence to ten years.
 He convinced the warden he would join the army and fight in World War I. His life of crime didn’t stop there.